IU2MEH/shiva/README.md

 you have to tune it!

-for example, you set it to 30 minutes, with shiva sending lists every 10 mins:
+for example, you set it to 30 minutes, with shiva sending lists every 10 mins (default):

 shiva send spot coming from list files every 10 minutes, so , if a station stop to tx at 20:00 in the worst case disappear from the sent list to you at 20:10 and from SDR Console waterfall at 20:40